bcgov/design-research-guide/docs/find-participants.md

 If you are planning to use a software tool participants have never used before, or you are concerned about the participant's comfort level with technology, it's a good idea to have a comfort call before the session.
 This will allow you to walk them through the tool and answer any questions they might have.

+### Sessions Per Day

+Do not schedule more than four 1-hour sessions per day.
+Leave a buffer of **at least** 45 minutes between sessions.

 While it’s tempting to schedule as many sessions as possible in one day, experience tells us this isn’t good for anyone.

 - **Research is tiring.** Interviewing, active listening, observing, and note-taking require a high degree of focus.
 - **Research can be emotionally taxing.** Depending on your research topic, users may share highly sensitive and emotional stories.
 Giving yourself enough time to process and recover is very important.

 Conducting research remotely amplifies these effects, as it often results in hours of screen time for researchers and working in isolation.
 Resist the temptation to squeeze more remote sessions into a day, just because there is less travel.

-Do not schedule more than four 1 hour sessions per day.
-Leave a buffer of **at least** 45 minutes between sessions.

 ## Pick A Location